Object Mode and Edit Mode

 A single vertex has no dimensions at all so it cannot show any transformation (except translation, which is not affected by the pivot point).

 When multiple elements are selected they all transform.
 The pivot points stay in the same place as what we have described above.
 In the image below, the selected elements have been rotated.

-For Faces the transformation occurs around the selection dot of the active face.
+For faces the transformation occurs around the median of the vertices of the selected face.

 Edges also keep the same behavior with their pivot point at their median.

 There is a case for vertices this time: the active vertex is where the pivot point resides.
 All other vertices are transformed relative to it.